 You have no idea how long I’ve waited for this update.
 (Here’s a hint: years.)
 As an organization nut, the thought of systematizing my Pinterest profile even further was magical.
 But unattainable.
 Think a unicorn.
 But that’s not a very good analogy, because unicorns weren’t added in a recent update.
 “Sections” were!
 So, based on that, we can logically assume the new Pinterest sections are better than unicorns.
-It’s quite a statement, but I won’t deny it.… Read More Yes, Pinterest Sub-Boards!
-How We Can Take Advantage of Them as Writers
+It’s quite a statement, but I won’t deny it.… Read More The Best Uses for Pinterest “Sections” for Writers

 Questions just about every writer has asked him- or herself: Just how many words does it take to make a novel?
 Is there a certain word-count?
 And how do I know if my novel is too short/long?
 If you are that writer, here is a quick, simplistic post for you, based entirely on the research I’ve been doing lately.
 (Yes, I research word-counts.
 I swear I’m this cool in real life.)… Read More How Many Words Make a Novel?